Analyzing Pop Culture from

 a feminist perspective.

-Writer, critic and producer, articulating thoughts through the lens of a queer, Caribbean identity.
+Writer, critic, essayist and podcast producer, articulating thoughts through the lens of a queer, Caribbean identity.

 Yellow BG.png